-All ANU students, staff members and alumni who are women-identifying, femme-aligned, non-binary and genderqueer* are invited to contribute and get involved with Bossy.
+All ANU students, staff members, and alumni who are women-identifying, femme-aligned, non-binary, and/or genderqueer* are invited to contribute and get involved with Bossy.

-We are interested in all kinds of visuals: artwork, illustrations, photography, cartoons, pics of your latest sculpture, napkin scribbles, et cetera.
+We are interested in all kinds of visuals: artwork, illustrations, photography, cartoons, digital galleries (photographs, in other words) which showcase your latest sculpture, napkin scribbles, et cetera.

-Visual contributions do not have to directly link to feminisms, gender or sexuality (though we are always excited to receive visuals that do).
+Visual contributions do not have to directly link to feminism, gender, or sexuality.

-If you have an idea for a standalone illustration then contact our art editor Elaine at email@example.com.
+If you have an idea for a standalone illustration, then contact firstname.lastname@example.org.

 If you are unsure what you want to contribute, then join our visual contributor’s group on Facebook.
-Elaine will be posting briefs for illustrations in this group on a regular basis (about three times a week).
-If one takes your fancy, then comment on the post, make sure you are aware of the deadline, and when you have created the illustration then send it to firstname.lastname@example.org.
+Our design editors will be posting briefs for illustrations in this group on a regular basis (about three times a week).
+If one takes your fancy, then comment on the post, make sure you are aware of the deadline, and when you have created the illustration, send it to email@example.com.

 Images should be 300 dpi in CMYK.